Weekly Trader's Outlook

 Economic Data, Rates & the Fed:

-Expectations around future Fed rate cuts continued to come ease this week.
-Currently, Bloomberg probabilities are suggesting a 55% chance of a 25-basis-point cut at the December FOMC meeting, down from 58% last Friday.
-Keep in mind that this probability was 92% a month ago.
-Looking further out in time, probabilities are now suggesting 50-75 basis points of cuts between now and the end of 2025 versus roughly 175 basis points of cuts just a month ago.
+Expectations around future potential rate cuts from the Fed were dampened further this week because of the FOMC meeting.
+Currently, Bloomberg probabilities are suggesting only a 10% chance of a 25-basis-point cut at the January FOMC meeting.
+Additionally, the probabilities are suggesting a total of 50 basis points of cuts between now and the end of 2025 versus roughly 75 basis points of cuts last Friday.

 Technical Take